robin-kkk/college-projects/2019-1st-Term-WiFiHacking/README.md

 ### Wireshark

 This is a famous tool, which scans and sniffs in any network.
-If this tool is executed, you should select an adapter first, and then set up a few configurations for monitoring.
+If this tool is executed, you should select an adapter first.
 A red box of the next image is to enter a keyword for filtering.

 ![8](./img/8.png?raw=true)